Addressing Poverty in Greece

 The effects of the steadily contracting economy have resulted in over a quarter of the population being unemployed, over 30 percent of the population living below the national poverty line and nearly one-fifth of the adult population not being able to feed their children.
 Charity organizations are running at full throttle, and some have worried at times if there will be enough food to go around.

 The North American economist, Daniel Altman, has observed the fiscal problems that are being faced by Greece and has proposed several unpopular but effective ways in which the economy and reduction of poverty in Greece could make a rebound.
 He affirms that his prescribed measures would not be easy, but they would be possible to implement.

 The first action Altman recommends is to default officially.
-The trade from Greece has been resulting in very low ingression of profit, and the governmental debt is continuing to accumulate in the background.
+The trade from Greece has been resulting in very low ingression of profit, and the government debt is continuing to accumulate in the background.
 Though defaulting on their debt would mean years of frozen access to global markets, it would also stop the progressing debt in the long run.

-In addition to these suggestions are the procedures for tax elevation and a decrease in public budget.
+In addition to these suggestions are the procedures for tax elevation and a decrease in the public budget.
 Altman affirms that these are never popular choices, but they are necessary for recovery.
 Many of these actions are already being imposed as necessary conditions for the reception of bailout funds from the IMF and the EU.

-Additionally, an innovative way in which Greece could reduce the public debt and put its economy back on track would be through liquidation of land assets.
+Additionally, an innovative way in which Greece could reduce public debt and put its economy back on track would be through liquidation of land assets.
 Greece has thousands of islands and large portions of ethnically Turkish, Albanian or Macedonian lands that could be sold.

 Altman affirms that neighboring countries would pay large amounts to acquire lands that are largely inhabited by their people, thus alleviating poverty in Greece and putting a dent into the national debt.